hazelcast/hazelcast/hazelcast-documentation/src/Serialization.md

 # Serialization

-All your distributed objects such as your key and value objects, objects you offer into distributed queue and your distributed callable/runnable objects need be serialized.
+All your distributed objects such as your key and value objects, objects you offer into distributed queue and your distributed callable/runnable objects need to be serialized.

 Hazelcast serializes all your objects into an instance of `com.hazelcast.nio.serialization.Data`. `Data` is the binary representation of an object.